How to Drill a Bowling Ball: Complete Drilling Guide & Cost 2026

 Bowling Ball Grip Types: Conventional vs Fingertip vs Semi-Fingertip

 Understanding bowling ball grips remains crucial for effective drilling.
-Different grip styles produce varying effects on ball motion and control
+Different grip styles produce varying effects on ball motion and control.
+It also helps to understand how different coverstock types react before choosing a layout, so see our bowling ball coverstocks explained guide.

 Conventional Grip